Barkha/apache-pinot-workshops/LogAnalytics/README.md

 - 500

 Note that we are keeping it brief for demo pusposes.
 I know that there are more response codes for an HTTp request.

+The python script creates a message per second, and ends it to the Kafka topic logs.

 ## Teardown